NoelVincent/Terraform-VPC/README.md

 terraform plan
 ```
 #### Terraform apply
-> This will execute the tf file we created
+> This will execute the tf file that we created

 ```sh
 terraform apply